 We specialise in taxi insurance wherever, both for traditional public hire (cabs which can be hailed in the street) or private hire, where prior booking is required.
 We can also cover a range of vehicle types, from black cabs to saloon cars, executive vehicles and MPVS.
-Our services offers you the opportunity to get competitive quotations from a range of companies, such as Aviva, RSA and the Equity Insurance Group.
-All understand the demands of the taxi driving community, and recognise that when it comes to a claim taxi drivers cannot afford for their vehicles to be off the road for one minute longer than necessary.
+Our services offer you the opportunity to get competitive quotations from a range of companies, such as Aviva, RSA and the Equity Insurance Group.
+All understand the demands of the taxi driving community and recognise that, when it comes to a claim, taxi drivers cannot afford for their vehicles to be off the road for one minute longer than necessary.

 So rather than seeking multiple quotations from a series of different websites just ask us, and we will get a panel of specialists on the case, sorting you out a range of competitive quotations in next to no time.